natgo/wt-wiki-scraper/wikitext-transpiled/ground/SARC%20MkIVa.md

 '''Pros:'''

-* Very small profile; difficult to hit at range
+* Narrow profile; difficult to hit at range, can navigate tight spaces well
-* Small ammo rack size
-* High straight-line top speed on paved surfaces
+* High top speed on paved surfaces; comparable to fast foes like [[BT-5]]
 * Quick reload speed
 * Fast acceleration; top speed can be reached fairly quickly
+* Access to smoke grenades

 '''Cons:'''

-* Can be easily penetrated by rifle-calibre rounds
+* Low survivability; poor armour can be easily penetrated by anything
-* Low survivability with only three crew members
 * Off-road mobility is lacklustre
 * Difficult to control at high speeds
-* Slow turret rotation and gun elevation
+* High centre of mass, can tip over when operating on uneven ground
+* No gun stabiliser compared to similar vehicles (e.g. [[Daimler Mk II]])
 * Below-average gun depression

 == History ==